thunsaker/vagrant-node-dev-box/README.md

 ```

 You can then change other settings in your Vagrantfile, to match your project needs (extra provision scripts, foward ports etc).
+This is the prefered way for me.
+If I want a specific environment for each project, then I create a Vagrantfile and all the needed provision scripts inside that project repo.

 ## Testing